North America’s birds are in crisis, including the birds we love here in Wisconsin.

 The second project is a five-year field study documentation of bird breeding in the Wisconsin area, the Wisconsin Breeding Bird Atlas II.
 Bird surveyors across the state will be supported by the fund, enabling their work that helps give a picture of bird populations in the state, influencing conservation and management decisions.

 Horicon Marsh: Photo by US FWS via Wisconsin IBA

 Important Bird Areas Coordinator

-The Wisconsin Bird Conservation Initiative works to evaluate the status and condition of the state’s 93 Important Bird Areas.
+The Wisconsin Bird Conservation Partnership works to evaluate the status and condition of the state’s 93 Important Bird Areas.
 With support from the Bird Protection Fund, the initiative will be hiring a new coordinator who will continue efforts to identify threats, opportunities, and potential partners for these risk areas, leading to prioritization for habitat restoration and enhancement.